 Commercial Energy Codes Support Program

-Russ Landry, P.E., Megan Hoye, Di Sui — Jan 2015
+Russ Landry, P.E., Megan Hoye, LEED AP, Di Sui

-Pilot Program 1: Design team support for small buildings
+Design team support for small, simple buildings:

-Pilot Program 2: Plan reviewer support for large, complex buildings
+Plan reviewer support for large, complex buildings:

 *This project supported in part by a grant from the Minnesota Department of Commerce, Division of Energy Resources through the Conservation Applied Research and Development (CARD) program.
 And with co-funding by CEE in support of its nonprofit mission to advance research, knowledge dissemination, and program design in the field of energy efficiency.